 If you're thinking, "this isn't possible for me" ... allow me to lovingly tell you that you are so wrong.

-Let’s reconnect to your animal body so you can have the deep connection with your partner(s) you dream about.
+Let’s reconnect to your body so you can have the connection with your partner(s) you dream about.